-The JPB's latest schedule, taken from the July 24, 2023, Monthly Schedule Review meeting presentation, continues to project a Revenue Service Date (RSD) of September 26, 2024.
-This date provides 274 days of schedule contingency calculated from BBII's current forecast Substantial Completion Date of April 1, 2024, to the JPB's proposed FFGA RCD of December 31, 2024.
+The JPB's latest schedule, taken from the August 28, 2023, Monthly Schedule Review meeting presentation, continues to project a Substantial Completion Date of April 1, 2024, a Revenue Service Date (RSD) of September 26, 2024, and a Final Acceptance Date of July 30, 2024.
+This schedule provides a total of 274 days from BBII's current forecast Substantial Completion Date of April 1, 2024, to the JPB's proposed FFGA RCD of December 31, 2024.
 The JPB's global settlement with BBII includes incentives for early completion of signal cutovers, early substantial completion, and early achievement of revenue service.
 The schedule incentives are shown in Table 6 below.